AdaCore/spark2014/docs/lrm/source/packages.rst

    raised.

 .. todo:: refined contract_cases.
-          To be completed in the Milestone 3 version of this document.
+          To be completed in a post-Release 1 version of this document.

 .. _refined_external_states: